kehantan/labbook/docs/assays/plaque.rst

 #.
 Remove existing media from each well with serological pipette.

     * Aspirate media from the corner of the well to prevent scratching on the cell layer.
-    * For this step we can still use serological pipette because the virus is not introduced to the wells yet.
+    * For this step we can still use serological pipette because the virus is not added into the wells yet.

 #.
 Wash cells with PBS.